SpaceXC/Hide-And-Seek-MC-Plugin/README.md

-# Hide And Seek MC Plugin
+# Hide And Seek MC Plugin - 已弃坑
  - Hide And Seek plugin repo
  - See more features in Release Page!